dtonhofer/prolog_notes/swipl_notes/on_exceptions.md

 C = error(syntax_error(term), _8162).
 ```

-## Problems with the ISO standard exception terms
+## Some problems with the ISO standard exception terms

 Sadly, the ISO error terms are not "uniform": they are compound terms of
 arity 3-1 (including non-compound terms, i.e. atoms).
 Which is kinda hair-raising.